disarm-dev/douma-api/README.md

 ## Managing users

 You will need to create `users.csv` file with all your users.
 Make sure to set either SHEETS_URL or SHEETS_PATH environment variable.

-Make sure to restart the server after changing the `users.csv` file.
+### Updating the server after editing users

+Make a call to the `/v4/refresh_users` route.
+You should get a success message back.

 ### Required columns and types
 The following are required: